top of page

 • Instagram

-In the spirit of respect, reconciliation, and truth, we honour and acknowledge that we live, play and work upon the traditional territories of the Blackfoot Confederacy (Siksika, Kainai, Piikani), the Tsuut’ina, the Îyâxe Nakoda Nations, the Métis Nation (Region 3), and all people who make their homes in the Treaty 7 region of Southern Alberta.
+In the spirit In the spirit of respect, reconciliation, and truth, we honour and acknowledge that we live, work, and play on the traditional territories of the Blackfoot Confederacy (Siksika, Kainai, Piikani), the Tsuut’ina, the Îyâxe Nakoda Nations, the Métis Nation (Region 3), and all people who call the Treaty 7 region of Southern Alberta home.

-We remain ever mindful of the ongoing impact of colonization and land rights, here as well as in the multitude of indigenous communities entangled globally in the agribusiness of coffee.
+We remain mindful of the ongoing impacts of colonization and land rights, both here and in Indigenous communities worldwide, particularly within the coffee agribusiness.

 bottom of page